Immigrant’s stories for his grandchildren

 Aren’t we all immigrants?

-How much do our Ancestors affect the inner landscape of who we are today?
+How much do Ancestors affect the inner landscape of who I am today?
 That’s one of the core questions I’m trying to answer for myself.
-So far, the more I rummage through my ancestral compost pile, the more I find rich soil sprouting this person I am right now.
+The more I rummage through my ancestral compost pile, the more I find rich soil sprouting this person I am right now.

 fine art, composite, Immigrant story,

 Mom It wasn’t until after my mom—Zina—died, did I realize all the colors she painted in my life.
-She was a school teacher in Latvia and in the displaced persons’ camps where we lived after we escape the Soviets.
+She was a school teacher in Latvia and in the displaced persons’ camps where we lived after escaping the Soviets.
 In America, she continued not only patiently teaching my sister and I all of her life, but also her grandkids.
 In our Napa, California, house, she made Latvian dishes and deserts.
 Neighborhood kids always hung out at our house for the treats.
-Small wander that at her memorial, the church was filled with adults who were kids I grew up with in Napa
+Small wander that at her memorial, the church was filled with adults who were kids I grew up with.

 Something, some unspoken Siren, called me to visit the abandoned Ipiki school house not far from our Latvia family farm.
 I wandered into memories.